frrmack/rankor/README.md

 ## Virtual environment setup

 Make a virtual environment.
 This source code was written using `pyenv` and `pyenv-virtualenvwrapper`.
 You can also use them, or use your own virtual environment tool.
-The python version installed with 'pyenv' here and used to develop this code is `3.10.4`.
+The python version I installed with `pyenv` and used to develop this code is `3.10.4`.
 Below are instructions to do it the way I did it.

 Setup instructions for `pyenv` and `pyenv-virtualenvwrapper` if you don't have them are [here](https://gist.github.com/eliangcs/43a51f5c95dd9b848ddc).